 REALTORS’® Duty to Put Client Interests Above Their Own

-® cannot provide representation in a way that puts their own interests ahead of their clients' interests.
+NAR's Code of Ethics means that a REALTOR® cannot provide representation in a way that puts their own interests ahead of their clients' interests.

 English